Workshops available at Hayden Library - Citrus College Clarion

 Workshops are hosted to help students with writing assignments by teaching them how to correctly cite and find sources according to required styles and to avoid plagiarism.

 In contrast to 2016, workshops are only going to be provided during spring and fall due to the lack of student equity funding this year.
-This is an 80 percent decrease in workshops offered from fall online education and technical services, Selene Pineda, librarian, said.
+This is an 80 percent decrease in workshops offered from fall online education and technical services, librarian Selene Pineda said.

 The type of workshops they offer are based on what students ask the most when librarians are helping them and by faculty recommendations based on student needs, Pineda said.